 - Depending on where you study Martial Arts there are also some well recognized blended styles including Krav Maga, Hapkido, Jeet Kun Do and other certain styles of Kung Fu and competitive Mixed Martial Arts; MMA, that (depending on the teacher) do a good job attempting to blend the various distances to make the art practical.
-However; the simple truth is that the human body can only move a certain number of ways.
-The reality is that all styles - no matter what they are called - are essentially doing the same techniques despite the use of different names!
+However; the simple truth is that the human body can only move a limited number of ways.
+In reality, all styles (no matter what they are called) are essentially doing the same techniques despite the use of different names!

-To complicate matters further it can be observed that many styles have vast variation depending on where you study and who is the instructor.
-Take for example the highly commercialized Taikwondo that is readily available here in the U.S. I have seen truly terrible technique from many who have been promoted to Black Belt in that style!
-However, I've been blessed to know several individuals who's technique was nothing short of spectacular - yet they say they were doing the same style (Taikwondo) as the others!!
+To complicate matters further all styles have vast variation depending on where you study and who is the instructor.
+Take for example the highly commercialized Taekwondo that is readily available here in the U.S. I have seen truly terrible technique from many who have been promoted to Black Belt in that style!
+However, I've been blessed to know several individuals who's technique was nothing short of spectacular - yet both groups say they were doing the same style (Taekwondo)!!

 Here is my question.
-How useful is it to even use the word Taikwondo when there is such a vast difference in the quality of the practitioners?
-This is not a unique situation only with Taikwondo.
+How useful is it to even use the word Taekwondo when there is such a vast difference in the quality of the practitioners?
+This is not a unique situation with Taekwondo.
 I can give you examples in every style of the same phenomenon.

 It is clear that frequently the name of a style can be nearly meaningless..

 My Kung Fu teacher; Sifu Robert Brown puts it this way: